NameLord/Magicraft-Mods/README.md

 ## `Mod Manager` - An easier way of managing the mods in-game, no MORE HARD WORK..
 ## `Prometheus Difficulty` - Nightmare-3 But 500% Harder, can you beat or die trying ?
+- Prometheus Difficulty might NOT be compatible with Experimentium, please disable Experimentium if you would like to try `Prometheus`